IronTraveler39/opensea-pre-tge-analytics/README.md

 # OpenSea Pre-TGE Analytics

-A repository analyzing the **pre-TGE campaigns and XP ranking dynamics** for OpenSea, based on public Dune dashboards.
+A repository analyzing the **pre-TGE campaigns and XP ranking dynamics** for OpenSea, based on public Dune dashboard.

 This is a data-driven effort to understand how OpenSea distributed benefits and engaged users prior to TGE, and how they ranked participants via XP / balance metrics.